gouravkhator/Framingham-Heart-Study/README.md

 The model predicts whether the patients will have 10-year CHD or not depending on various parameters.

-I provided EDA (Exploratory Data Analysis), pre-processed data, modelled data on different classification models.
+EDA (Exploratory Data Analysis) is done on the given dataset.
+The data is pre-processed, cleaned and then it is modelled on different classification models.

 ## Dataset Source